BadrisRahmatullah/praktikumML_285_283/README.md

 ## General Information
-- dataset yang digunakan adalah dataset citra.
+- Dataset yang digunakan berjudul "Lung and Colon Cancer Histopathological Images" yang merupakan dataset citra.
-- jumlah dataset 25000.
+- Jumlah dataset 25000.
-- terbagi dalam 5 class
+- Terbagi dalam 5 class

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->